What is multiple sclerosis

 Geography and climate may also impact an individual’s MS risk factor.
 MS is five times more prevalent in the northern United States, Canada, and Europe than in tropical regions.

-You can reach the Accredo MS care team, anytime, day or night, 24 hours a day, seven days a week by phone or online.
+You can reach the Accredo MS care team, anytime, day or night, seven days a week.

 *Bates, B. A Guide to Physical Examination and History Taking, Fifth Edition.
 Philadelphia: J.B.
 Lippincott Company; 1991.